 Antioxidant: One of the componenets of honey is Glucose Oxidase, which produces Hydrogen Peroxide, this actually works in a similar way to anti-oxidants, naturally helping to mop up free radicals

 Honey also contains Polyphenol Ferulic Acid, which has amazing oxidising properties, helping to prevent premature ageing.

 Balancing: The pH for honey falls between 3.5 and 6.0, making it fairly acidic.

-Humectant: Honey is often referred to as a humectant, valuable ingredients in skin care, due to their unique ability to draw water from the atmosphere.
+Humectant: Honey is often referred to as a humectant, which are considered valuable ingredients in skin care, due to their unique ability to draw water from the atmosphere.

 Humectants literally attract moisture to the skins tissues, helping to keep our skin hydrated for longer locking moisture onto the skins surface.

 Moisturising: Wild Honey naturally absorbs moisture from the air; it then locks this moisture in the skins tissues, helping to keep our skin soft and supple.